Schedule

 • Work on argument & outline for our paper

-Wed 2/1—Stanley Paper / The Twentieth Century – part 2
+Wed 2/4—Stanley Paper / The Twentieth Century – part 2

 Before class:

-• Take 15 minutes to skim Kovarik, “Print Media in the Twentieth and Twenty-First Centuries,” pp. 123-138 (second half of chapter) – available in Moodle Readings Folder.
-I’ll explain some take away points in class
+• Take 15 minutes to skim Kovarik, “Print Media in the Twentieth and Twenty-First Centuries,” pp. 123-138 (second half of chapter) – I’ll explain some take away points in class

 • Read “Plagiarism” at UNC Chapel Hill – online here – and on our Handouts page